yusufshakeel/learn-k8s/README.md

 }
 ```

-When pod is not ready.
+When the app is not ready.

 ```
 GET /readiness